Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/settings.md

 - **Base Currency:** This is the currency in which the balance is shown on the overview screen.

-- **Hide Balances:** This will hide all the NXS and token balance on the overview screen.
+- **Hide Balances:** This will hide all the NXS and token balances on the overview screen.

 ![mobile-wallet-hide-balances.jpeg](/mobile-wallet-hide-balances.jpeg)<p align=center>*Mobile Wallet - Hidden Balance*</p>